jimCresswell/e2e-web-test-framework-jvm-demo/README.md

 Because these tests are packaged as an executable JAR against a third party website the code lives in the `main` module rather than in `test`.

+## Use

+### As an Application
+`gradlew run` will run the checks and generate a Serenity test report at `target/site/serenity/index.html`.

+### As Part of the Check Lifecycle Task
+`gradlew check` will run the checks and generate a Serenity test report at `target/site/serenity/index.html`.

 ## Note on WebDriver Binaries

 I've included the binaries for Chromedriver 77 [src\test\resources\webdriver].
 I wouldn't normally put binaries in Git but in my experience this saves a lot of time, especially with teams of mixed experience levels.
 These binaries will only work with Chrome/Chromium 77 and will be out of date quickly, they can be replaced with up to date versions at the [Chromdriver site](https://sites.google.com/a/chromium.org/chromedriver/downloads).